shellbox-sh/ShellPen/docs/_pages/commands/if.md

 !fn --shellpen-private writeDSL writeln "then"

 # Push the DSL command to run to CLOSE this block
-!fn --shellpen-private contexts push "fi"
+!fn --shellpen-private writeDSL --push "fi"
 {% endhighlight %}

 </details>